jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 A new philosophy is how America formed a new political community.
 And this "Liberty Bell" player god has been playing the game of civilization ever since.
 Eventually, the rest of Western Civilization more or less followed America's example.

-So for Americans, Canadians, Brits, Aussies, Kiwis, etc. what the heck are good political decisions today?
+So for contemporary Americans, Canadians, Brits, Aussies, Kiwis, etc. what the heck are good political decisions today?
 Who should we listen to when trying to figure out where to steer our player god?
 Every newspaper, politician, and political party says they're fighting for the good of our society.
 But our politics have so much disagreement, how can a regular person know the difference between heroes and villains?

 Today, we're all looking up from Main Street, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
 We ask if CNN is manufacturing fake news, or maybe "all of them" are.
 If so, what's real news?

 Our questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
 If the world is suffering so bad, why do "green" obsessed workplaces force us to drive instead of telecommuting?
-If working from home was unacceptable for many employees before March 2020, why are we all being asked to do it now?
+If working from home was often unacceptable before March 2020, why are we all being asked to do it now without so much as an apology?

 That's why during this pandemic, many of us have stopped asking questions and started looking for better answers.

 Wouldn't it be cool if we could better decide between good and bad politics?
 After all, if we step up, we can all be part of the player god as much as anyone else.
 Helping people understand that Left/Right solutions, policies, and answers are a dead end is one reason I wrote this book.
-Being a Conservative or Progressive is simply being an extra.
+Because being a Conservative or Progressive is simply being an extra.

 That's why my primary motivation is creating Main Street's new philosophy.